Picture of a bookcase at a divorce and criminal defense law firm in Pinehurst, North Carolina

 Initial Arrest and Charges

 The DWI process begins with the initial traffic stop.
 Law enforcement officers need a reasonable and articulable suspicion to pull you over.
 Once stopped, if the officer suspects impairment, they may conduct field sobriety tests or request a breathalyzer test.
 If these tests suggest impairment, you will be arrested and charged with Driving While Impaired (DWI).
+In North Carolina, a DWI arrest can result in an immediate license suspension, especially if you refuse a chemical test or have prior convictions.

 Booking and Bail Process